 In contrast to the adjacent borough of Hammarby Sjöstad, which is hailed as an exemplary sustainable and human scaled neighbourhood, Södra Skanstull, in its current state, is abruptly cut off from city life.
 This scheme will aim to improve street level connectivity as part of a wider strategy to make Stockholm a denser and more walkable city.

 White Arkitekter has proven expertise in urban analysis and community consultation through grounded research and fieldwork.
-Unpicking what is there and building on this is central to the design approach.
+Central to the design approach is using the existing context as a basis, taking what is there and building upon it.
 The strategic plan preserves the 1920s Eriksdalsbad swimming centre, popular sports facilities and community allotments, which were identified as strong local assets in the practice’s dialogue with residents and organisations rooted in the area.
 Local stakeholders have played a vital role in the process to date and will continue to have a voice in the shaping of the neighbourhood.

 Phased construction will commence in 2019.